rucinskimaciej/tapsterbot/README.md

 2. bb8 - (tag: vBb8) - Verson with documentation and CURL commands.
 3. c3po - (tag: vC3po) - Version with a client (written in Python) to use to drive the bot.
 4. chappie - (tag: vChappie) - Version with Robot Framework keywords to use to drive the bot.
 Improved Python client.
 Cleaner files tree.
+5. case - Experimental version with a chatbot client based on [Snips](https://snips.ai/ "Snips.ai").
+Work in progress.